 First, be aware of the following: Turn!
 Turn!
 Turn! is a small space – if you need a green room, locked storage for your six guitars, a tall stage with colorful lights, brown M&M-less candy dishes, etc., look elsewhere.
 Also, Turn! has an 11 o’clock curfew for live music, which means shows start on time (between 8 and 9) and bands are expected to hustle on and off stage.
 It also means sets are typically more Dwarves than E Street Band in duration.

-Finally, as much as we pride ourselves on providing a venue for all sorts of stuff stylistically, there are things we’d rather avoid: funky bro rock, bands influenced by Kajagoogoo, those lookin’ to make it on the alternative scene, Alt bro rock, bands whose bass player’s greatest influence is the theme to Seinfeld, bands with no friends, solo acts who are solo because nobody will play with them, bands whose entire fanbase is under 21 or who met at church or AA, post bro rock, bands with singers who admire Sting or Bono, bands that don’t know Bo Diddley, bands that watch Top Gun to get psyched for the show (maybe), psych bro rock, bands influenced by Blues Traveler, bands whose claim to fame is having a member who used to have a band that opened for Korn, experimental bro rock, bands with more pedal boards than members, bands who bring Subway sandwiches in for dinner, bands that see a woman doing sound and immediately start brosplaining what reverb is, and probably a couple more.
+Finally, as much as we pride ourselves on providing a venue for all sorts of stuff stylistically, there are things we’d rather avoid: funky bro rock, bands bummed that Weezer beat them to covering Toto’s “Africa,” those lookin’ to make it on the alternative scene, Alt bro rock, those who think the quality of their publicist is more important than the quality of their ideas, bands with no friends, solo acts who are solo because nobody will play with them, brostep, bands whose entire fanbase is under 21 or who met at church or AA, post bro rock, bands with singers who admire Sting or Bono, bands that don’t know Bo Diddley, bands that are afraid to suck righteously, psych bro rock, bands influenced by Blues Traveler, bands who think they are more psychedelic than Don Knotts, experimental bro rock, bands with more pedals than fans, brogaze, bands who bring Subway sandwiches in for dinner (we sell food, people!), bands that see a woman doing sound and immediately start brosplaining what reverb is, and probably a couple more.

 Still with us?
 Check the calendar to see if the date you want is available.